Create and deploy a Lambda Function in Node.js with AWS CDK

 ⏳ Bootstrapping environment aws://123456789012/eu-west-1...

-Once done, we can deploy our app:
+Once done, we can deploy our project with the command below:

 cdk deploy